Track Events

 Before you can view Track Event data in Pendo, you must first configure Track Events within your app, which requires assistance from your development team.

-To learn how to set up Track Events, see Configure Track Events.
+For instructions on how to set up Track Events, see Configure Track Events.

 View and manage Track Events in Pendo

-This opens the Track Events page, which lists all Track Events that Pendo has received and provides data based on the filters set at the top of the page.
+You can view Track Event data by opening Product > Track Events in the left-side menu.
+The Track Events page lists all Track Events that Pendo has received and provides data based on the filters set at the top of the page.

 TrackEvents_ManageColumns.png